bmanders716/bmanders716.github.io/cookbook.md

 Giblet Soup.

 _Ingredients_--2 sets of goose or 4 sets of duck giblets.
-               º of a head of celery.
+               Ï†Øf a head of celery.
                1 carrot.
                1 turnip.
                1 onion.